 “Umu Agwu!”
 It began.
 “We know why we are here.
 Men of Agwu you know why you are here.
 We have found this woman guilty of soiling the earth.
 She has committed a grave sin against us.
 She has tarnished her husband’s name with adultery, and as our customs degree, she must be punished.”
 Its muffled voice decreed.

-Okafor, the husband to the adulteress sat on his stool in the fore front of the crowd, a gourd of palm wine in one hand and a goat’s tusk in the other, drinking to his entertainment.
+Okafor, the husband to the adulteress sat on his stool at the forefront of the crowd, a gourd of palm wine in one hand and a goat’s tusk in the other, drinking to his entertainment.

 Shuffling noises made their way through the crowd to the front.
 A group of women, they wore white akwete skirts with their breasts pointing to the sky and their hair unmade.